5 Ultimate Employee Retention Strategies You Should Follow

 “Employees don’t quit jobs, they quit managers” ~ Steve Miranda

 Consider any world class leader, be it Elon musk or Steve jobs.
 They all have one similar quality which makes people die to work for them.
 That is integrity.
-Try to instil this quality and stick with your moral principles.
+Try to instill this quality and stick with your moral principles.

 Nobody wants to work for a looser or any below average company.
 Be the best in whatever service or product you are providing.
 Everybody wants to work for a winner.
 It also instils a sense of pride if you are working for a top company.